edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

     6. From the **Schema ID** option, select the API schema created in step 5.
     7. Click **Save**.

-**To modify an API security configuration**
+**To modify an API Security ruleset**

-1. Navigate to the **API security** page.
+1. Navigate to the **API Security** page.
-    {{ SECURITY_NAV }} **API security**.
+    {{ SECURITY_NAV }} **API Security**.
-2. Click on the desired API security configuration.
+2. Click on the desired API Security ruleset.
 3. Make the desired changes.
 4. Click **Save**.

-**To delete an API security configuration**
+**To delete an API Security ruleset**

 <Callout type="important">

-  You cannot delete an API security configuration that is associated with a Security App configuration.
-Please either modify the Security App configuration to point to a different API security or delete that Security App configuration.
+  You cannot delete an API Security ruleset that is associated with a Security App configuration.
+Please either modify the Security App configuration to point to a different API Security ruleset or delete that Security App configuration.

 </Callout>

-1. Check your Security App configurations to verify that the desired API security configuration is not in use.
+1. Check your Security App configurations to verify that the desired API Security ruleset is not in use.
-2. Navigate to the **API security** page.
+2. Navigate to the **API Security** page.
-    {{ SECURITY_NAV }} **API security**.
+    {{ SECURITY_NAV }} **API Security**.
-3. Click on the desired API security configuration.
+3. Click on the desired API Security ruleset.
 4. Click **Delete**.
 5. Click **Confirm**.